 Aerial view of Harris Dam in South West WA

-The department takes great care to identify and protect areas from where drinking water is sourced.
+The Department of Water and Environmental Regulation takes great care to identify and protect areas from where drinking water is sourced.
 These public drinking water source areas include the catchments of surface water sources (dams, reservoirs) and the recharge areas of groundwater sources (bores).
 There are more than 140 across Western Australia, and this number changes as new sources are proclaimed, and old sources are abolished.

-To help ensure safe, reliable and affordable drinking water supplies, the department:
+To help ensure safe, reliable and affordable drinking water supplies, we:

-- determines the boundaries of public drinking water source areas and proclaims them under legislation
+- determine the boundaries of public drinking water source areas and proclaims them under legislation

-- prepares and reviews drinking water source protection reports for each public drinking water source area in the state
+- prepare and review drinking water source protection reports for each public drinking water source area in the state

-- adopts the Australian drinking water guidelines 'catchment to consumer', multiple-barrier, risk-based framework
+- adopt the Australian drinking water guidelines 'catchment to consumer', multiple-barrier, risk-based framework

-- investigates and advises on development in public drinking water source areas that pose a contamination risk to drinking water and public health
+- investigate and advise on development in public drinking water source areas that pose a contamination risk to drinking water and public health

-- prepares and implements policies and strategies to achieve the maximum practical protection of drinking water sources
+- prepare and implement policies and strategies to achieve the maximum practical protection of drinking water sources

-- develops and promotes the use of water quality guidance describing water quality protection measures
+- develop and promote the use of water quality guidance describing water quality protection measures

-- works with other agencies to manage recreation within public drinking water source areas
+- work with other agencies to manage recreation within public drinking water source areas

-- works with the community, industry, local and state government and water service providers to manage public drinking water sources areas
+- work with the community, industry, local and state government and water service providers to manage public drinking water sources areas

-- provides advice on the management of other drinking water sources across the state, such as Aboriginal community supplies, mine sites and private supplies
+- provide advice on the management of other drinking water sources across the state, such as Aboriginal community supplies, mine sites and private supplies

-- promotes the importance of drinking water protection and educates the community.
+- promote the importance of drinking water protection and educates the community.

 For information about the quality of your tap water, please contact the Water Corporation.